Keystone Activists: It's Time to Make Your Voice Heard

 - Only about 300 endangered whooping cranes remain in the wild.
-Almost the entirety of the pipeline’s proposed route through Nebraska was within the migratory corridor used by 90 percent of these whooping cranes, and cranes are particularly susceptible to collisions because their bodies are lanky.
-The agencies in charge wrongly concluded that by utilizing bird flight diverters — devices that scientists deem only marginally effective — power-line collisions wouldn’t have adversely affect whooping cranes or other avian species.
+Almost the entirety of the pipeline's proposed route through Nebraska is within the central migratory corridor used by the last remaining wild population of whooping cranes, and cranes are particularly susceptible to collisions because their bodies are lanky, and powerlines are hard for them to see.
+The agencies in charge wrongly concluded that by utilizing bird flight diverters — devices that scientists deem only marginally effective — power-line collisions wouldn't adversely affect whooping cranes or other avian species. b

 - While the State Department admitted that building KXL could result in the crushing of endangered northern swift foxes with young in dens, the State Department and the U.S. Fish and Wildlife Service ignored their legal duty to consider impacts to these tiny, imperiled foxes under the Endangered Species Act.

 International Wildlife Impacts

 - Increasing tar sands extraction will have devastating climate impacts.
 Species like the Arctic's polar bear and emperor penguin are already swiftly declining due to climate change, and building KXL would have exacerbated this problem.

 Thank you for standing with us in opposing this dangerous project.